 This could exist in a situation where the driver is a company employee.
 Particularly if the company required the driver to do something that led to the accident.
 Most often our truck accident attorneys see employer/trucking company liable in the situations where the company itself had a long history of trucking regulation violations; failed to properly maintain the tractor and/or trailer involved in the wreck; or was negligent in the hiring and retention of the truck driver because of his or her poor driving history.
 For instance, if a trucking company hired a driver out of Atlanta, but overlooked the fact that he served time in DeKalb County for vehicular manslaughter, and his license had been revoked, they would have a tough time beating a negligent hiring claim in a Georgia court.

 This occurs when a company leases a truck and the driver is a known operator/leasee.
 The leasing company could potentially be partial liability for the truck crash.

 A middleman works with the shipper and the driver to coordinate a shipment for hire.
-The broker could be shown to be liable by an effective personal injury lawyer.
+The broker could be shown to be liable by an effective truck accident lawyer.

-If a load is packed improperly, and that improper packing results in an accident, the company that prepared the load would be liable.
+If a load is packed improperly, and that improper packing results in an accident, the company that prepared the load would be liable by your truck accident lawyer.
 There are several other ways the shipping company itself could be partially at fault for the accident.

 The fact that there are so many potential defendants in each and every tractor-trailer accident case in Georgia makes these cases much more difficult than your traditional car accident case.
 Another good example of the complicated nature of these cases can be found in the number of ways the truck driver him or herself can be found to be liable for the accident.